-Column (4) includes an interaction term with the undergraduate student having ever been paid on an account associated with Federal Work-Study (FWS) students.
-The interaction term is positive and significant implying that FWS students may be more likely to continue working as research assistants even after a minimum wage change.
-This could be because FWS subsidizes the cost to research labs.
+Column (4) includes an interaction term indicating whether the undergraduate student was ever paid from an account associated with the Federal Work-Study (FWS) program.
+The positive and significant coefficient on this interaction suggests that FWS students are more likely to continue working as research assistants following a minimum wage increase.
+This may reflect the fact that FWS subsidizes the cost of employing these students, making them less costly to retain for research labs.

 For students who remain employed in a lab, they may not remain in the same lab.
-Dustmann et al.

-(2021) demonstrated that workers reallocated towards higher productivity firms following minimum wage increases.
+Dustmann et al. (2021) demonstrated that workers reallocated towards higher productivity firms following minimum wage increases.
 We explore a similar dynamic within universities.
 Specifically, we examine if the students who remain employed tend to work in higher productivity labs.

-To operationalize this, for students employed in a lab, we estimate the two-way fixed effect model with the dependent variable as the number of publications in PubMed produced each year by the lab employing a student.
+To operationalize this, for students employed in a lab, we estimate the two-way fixed effect model with the dependent variable as the number of publications in PubMed produced each year by the lab employing a student relative to other labs at the same university and in the same field.28 Thus, the dependent variable is a z-score.
 As before, we include fixed effects for the individual student and the cohort year.
 We estimate this model using the subset of observations from the Undergraduate Panel Dataset where the undergrad is employed by a lab.

-Column (5) displays the estimated coefficients.
-The positive coefficient on the minimum wage changing indicates that students who remain employed worked in labs that produce more papers per year than the labs that they had worked in prior to the minimum wage change.
-This could indicate that students who continue working in labs find their way towards higher production labs or that the labs that continue hiring students after a minimum wage increase tend to be the more productive labs.
+Column (5) displays the estimated coefficient.
+The positive coefficient on the minimum wage changing indicates that students who remain employed may have worked in labs that produce relatively more papers per year than the labs that they had worked in prior to the minimum wage change, however, this coefficient is not significant.